Dorchester Heights Monument: Dedication

 The dedication ceremony for the monument occurred on March 17, 1902, on the 126th anniversary of the evacuation of Boston.
 The celebrations began around noon with a procession of members of the United States Marine Corps, with Governor Winthrop M. Crane and other guests of honor riding in a carriage.
 After the Governor and guests had assembled at the monument, the Marine band played "The Star-Spangled Banner".
 Afterwards, Governor Crane gave an address to the crowd and a tablet in the front of the monument, which previously had been covered with American flags, was unveiled, after which the band played "America".

 Following this, the ceremony moved to the nearby South Boston High School, where an orchestra performed the overture from Mignon.
 Afterwards, a prayer was given by William Fairfield Warren (then-President of Boston University) and a quartet sang "Almighty Father".
 The orchestra then performed "Narcissus" before noted singer Alice May Bates Rice gave a solo rendition of "The Star-Spangled Banner".
 This was followed by an oration by Massachusetts politician and statesman Henry Cabot Lodge.
 The quartet then sang "The Victor's Return", which was followed by another playing of "America" before the ceremony ended with the orchestra playing "American Airs".

+Later years

+The interior of the monument, initially closed to the public because of a lack of safety railings, was transferred to the city government and opened in 1904.
+The Dorchester Heights Monument was restored in 1935 as part of a project to address structural defects.
+The exterior and interior were restored and repainted, and new steel and concrete work was installed inside.
+The monument was also weatherproofed and caulked.
 On June 21, 1997, the monument was rededicated following a $4.8 million renovation of the park.